nfriedly/node-unblocker/readme.md

 * Figure out how to test the cluster master on Travis CI
 * Further separation of various concerns within the proxy
 * remove weird status page stuff (And replace with New Relic? - https://newrelic.com/nodejs)
+* automatic code formatting - maybe make that and unit tests into a pre-commit hook?

 ## Maybe Todo list